 Bilateral stimulation refers to sensory stimuli, such as sounds, tapping, and eye movement, that activate both sides of the brain.
-Bilateral stimulation can be a great tool in eye movement desensitization therapy (EMDR), as it can soothe and calm the client’s nervous system, enhancing the client’s access to positive images, thoughts, emotions and body sensations.
+Bilateral stimulation is a tool used in eye movement desensitization therapy (EMDR), as it can soothe and calm the client’s nervous system, enhancing the client’s access to positive images, thoughts, emotions and body sensations.

 What Is Bilateral Stimulation?

-Bilateral stimulation is the process of using sounds, tapping, or eye movements on one side of the body before crossing over to the next, therefore activating both hemispheres of the brain.
-Bilateral stimulation is actually what people often think EMDR therapy is; however, bilateral stimulation is only one powerful aspect of Dr. Francine Shapiro’s eight phases of EMDR therapy.1 EMDR is often used in trauma-informed therapy techniques to treat PTSD, depression, and anxiety.
+Bilateral stimulation is the process of using sounds, tapping, or eye movements on one side of the body before crossing over to the next side, therefore activating both hemispheres of the brain.
+Bilateral stimulation is actually what people often think EMDR therapy is; however, bilateral stimulation is only one powerful aspect of Dr. Francine Shapiro’s eight phases of EMDR therapy.1

 - Following a ball during a tennis match